 Once the sweet spot is found and all the customization is done, and audit report template is ready for use, the final step is to commit the changes by clicking the Save button:

-Once the audit report template is created and saved, the list of saved reports will be updated in the Reports pane on the left side of the application interface:
+Once the audit report template is created and saved, the list of saved reports will be updated in the Reports pane on the left side of the application interface.
+These custom reports will be grouped per user that created them:

 The list is populated with saved templates that are defined even when multiple personas manage the configurations where the templates are visible and shareable between them.